SubramanyamSahoo/Subramanyam-Sahoo.github.io/README.md

 ## [Follow me on X ~ @iamwsubramanyam](https://x.com/iamwsubramanyam)
 ## [Reddit](https://www.reddit.com/user/sahoosubramanyam/)

-Hi everyone!!!
+**Hello everyone,**

 I am Subramanyam Sahoo.
-I did my masters in AI from NIT Hamirpur in 2024.
-During that time I was fortunate enough to be guided by Dr.(Mrs) Kamlesh Dutta.
-We figured/solvede different problem ranging from Computational Economics to Neural Machine Translation to Explainable AI.
-My M.Tech thesis belongs to the conjecture of Explainable Ai & Neuroscience.
-Before that I did my B.Tech in CSE with Hons. from Parala Maharaja Engineering college (A Govt. college under the BPUT, Odisha, India) and was fortunate enough to be guided by Dr. Debasis Mohapatra.
+I completed my Master’s in Artificial Intelligence from NIT Hamirpur in 2024, where I had the privilege of being guided by **Dr. (Mrs.) Kamlesh Dutta**.
+During my time there, I worked on a diverse range of problems spanning **Computational Economics, Neural Machine Translation, and Explainable AI**.
+My M.Tech thesis explored the intersection of **Explainable AI and Neuroscience**.

+Prior to that, I earned my **B.Tech in Computer Science and Engineering (with Honors)** from **Parala Maharaja Engineering College** (a government institution under BPUT, Odisha, India), where I was fortunate to be mentored by **Dr. Debasis Mohapatra**.

+Looking forward to connecting and collaborating!  😊

 Currently I am more focused into "AI safety and Alignment".
 I plan to explore several key areas, including (but not limited to)
 - Scalable Oversight/Control